FLEX: Unifying Evaluation for Few-Shot NLP: : A Learning Model by Unifying Pre-training and Downstream Task Formats

 \uniqa is a prompt-based model \cite{Schick2020ItsNJ}, a class of models that tailor the input/output format of their data to match the format used during pretraining.
 While this technique allows them to perform a task without the need for additional classification layers, prompt-based models are typically sensitive to the choice of the prompts, which can require extensive search, trial-and-error, and even additional models to get right~\cite{gao2020,Zhao2021CalibrateBU}.
 To avoid this issue while still leveraging the strong capabilities of pretrained models, \uniqa (1) converts examples into multiple-choice question-answer (QA) format, and (2) uses UnifiedQA~\cite{Khashabi2020UnifiedQACF}, a T5~\cite{Raffel2020ExploringTL} model further pretrained on a large collection of QA pairs.\footnote{UnifiedQA and T5 both use Apache License 2.0.
 We use publicly-released large-size model weights.}\textsuperscript{,}\footnote{None of the supervised datasets in the pretraining of UnifiedQA or T5 are in \benchmark.}

 Compared to other prompt-based models, \uniqa has two main strengths.
 First, the prompt design problem is much simpler because UnifiedQA questions had well-defined formats.
-For example, we only need four general prompt templates which cover all datasets in \benchmark, while prior works have needed specialized prompts for each dataset.
+For example, we only need four general prompt templates which cover all 20 datasets in the \benchmark benchmark, while prior works have needed specialized prompts for each dataset.
 Second, UnifiedQA's multiple-choice format ensures the model outputs a valid class label, without the need for learned or manually-defined mappings or verbalizers required for other prompt-based methods~\cite{gao2020,Schick2020ExploitingCQ}.\footnote{In rare cases, especially for zero-shot, UnifiedQA may generate an invalid answer (e.g., ``Yes, Yes, No'' instead of ``Yes'').
-We use simple heuristics to normalize the answer in such cases.}
+We use simple heuristics to normalize the answer in such cases.} In concurrent work, \citet{zhong2021adapting} also show the benefit of performing meta-tuning on a variety of datasets; while their task setup as Q/A is similar to \uniqa, they focus exclusively on binary zero-shot classification tasks and, unlike \uniqa, do not handle multi-class or \fewshot problems.